L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

 Now we only have to study the links $L=L(2b_1,-2, 2b_3, \dots, -2, 2b_{2n+1})$ where $b_1=-1$ and all the other $b_i$'s are $1$, or where $b_{2n+1}=-1$ and all the other $b_i$'s are $1$.
 The link $L(a_1, a_2, \dots, a_{2n+1})$ is isotopic to $L(a_{2n+1}, \dots, a_2, a_1)$, so we can reduce our study to the case when $b_{2n+1}=-1$ and we denote the corresponding link by $L_n$.

-\begin{lemma} The link $L_n$ is isotopic as unoriented link to the link $L(2, -2, -2n)$, illustrated on the left-hand side of Figure \ref{figure:Ln+L}. \end{lemma} \begin{proof} We compute the fractions associated to these links.
+\begin{lemma} The link $L_n$ is isotopic as unoriented link to the link $L(2, -2, -2n)$, illustrated in Figure \ref{figure:link L_n}. \end{lemma} \begin{proof} We compute the fractions associated to these links.
 The one associated to $L(2, -2, -2n)$ is $\cfrac{6n+2}{4n+1}$.
 Therefore by Theorem \ref{teo: classification two-bridge links} the link $L(2, -2, -2n)$ is isotopic, after reversing the orientation of one of the components, to the link defined by the fraction $\cfrac{6n+2}{-(2n+1)}$.

 The fractions $\cfrac{p_n}{q_n}$ associated to $L_n$ satisfy the following recursive equation